hiibolt/KnowledgeBase/pages/N-Dimensional Determinants.md

   Congrats!
 You found the inverse for that arbitrary matrix.
 However, you **must** verify it afterwards by **multiplying out the two matrices**:
   ![image.png](../assets/image_1726515842848_0.png)
+- ## Additional Notes
+  It's heavily worth noting that if the Gaussian process aborts, then